10 Different Types of Karate Explained

 According to Black Belt Magazine, Kyokushin loosely translates to “society for the ultimate truth.”
 Masutatsu Oyama, its founder, believed in self-discipline in his practice.

-Benefits of Kyokushin includes:
+Benefits of Kyokushin include:

 • Lowering body fat